UPCnet/plone.recipe.genwebupc/README.rst

 This recipe is used in production of large Zope/Plone deployments where there are involved several ZEO/Zope servers in spanned across several machines with a complex configuration involved.
 This complex configuration often involves the one Plone instance-one ZODB mountpoint in large deployments.

 With this kind of scenario, you each buildout in each machine needs to be configured with the parameters of the system architecture.
+The recipe is configured with the recipe parameters AND two external files.
+This is done on purpose, because this two files contain the common parametrization

 Features